 Google's well known for a minimalist design aesthetic even in its high-end phones, so it's no surprise that it keeps things very simple in the lower-end Pixel 4a.
 The plastic body is defined by its lack of flair or interesting touches.
 From front to back, top to bottom, it's all smooth lines and gentle curves — highlighted by a single pop of color from a contrasting power button.
 The rear-mounted fingerprint sensor is very shallow, to the point where it's barely distinguished from the rest of the back, which can make it a tad tough to use until proper muscle memory sets in — though I found even after two weeks that the swipe-down gesture was inconsistent compared to previous Pixels.

-Unlike last year, there's no "XL" version of the Pixel 4a — but Google confirmed we'll get a larger, and $150 more expensive, Pixel 4a 5G later in the year.
+There's no formal "XL" version of the Pixel 4a, though the upcoming Pixel 4a 5G does have a larger 6.2-inch display, along with minor spec improvements and 5G support for an extra $150.
 The 5.8-inch screen size would lead you to believe it splits the difference between the 3a and 3a XL, but with a taller 19.5:9 aspect ratio display and dramatically smaller top and bottom bezels, the Pixel 4a is actually smaller than the Pixel 3a; it's shorter and lighter than the Pixel 4, too.

 Google's hardware is simple and effective, and as far from flashy as you could imagine.